jonasbkarlsson/ev_smart_charging/README.md

 Parameter | Required | Description
 -- | -- | --
 Electricity price entity | Yes | The Nordpool integration sensor entity.
 EV SOC entity | Yes | Entity with the car's State-of-Charge.
 A value between 0 and 100.
+Note that this entity is crucial for the integration.
+If live information about he SOC is not available, please carefully read the section below with more information about the EV SOC entity.
 EV target SOC entity | No | Entity with the target value for the State-of-Charge.
 A value between 0 and 100.
 If not provided, 100 is assumed.
 Charger control switch entity | No | If provided, the integration will directly control the charger by setting the state of this entity to 'on' or 'off'.